psychopy/workshops/source/3days/buildingBetter.rst

   - a faces oriented correctly and faces inverted
   - a block of Stroop task in English and a block in French

+Note: these are all cases where the components would be identical between blocks.

 The natural error
 `````````````````````````````````````````